svhelper/-SPL-/README.md

 About
 =====

--TSPL- is Template based Standard Peripheral Libraries for C++ projects.
+The MetaLLL library is a high-level C++ template metaprogramming framework, that at compile-time provides optimized for end-task Standard Peripheral Libraries.
+Like C-type Standard Peripheral Libraries, it hides from developer a platform-specific features.
+That make doing explict metaprogramming in C++ as easy and enjoyable as possible within the current language and platform.

 Features
 ========

-The main difference of TSPL from generic a C-like Standard Peripheral Libraries - is that the MCU peripheral modules, their logic and relationships are defined, verified at compile time.
+The main difference of MetaLLL from generic a C-like Standard Peripheral Libraries - is that the MCU peripheral modules, their logic and relationships are defined, verified at compile-time.

-Extra nice things - that's what most of the test configuration is done at compile time, not at the stage of execution.
+Extra nice things - that's what most of the test configuration is done at compile time,not at the stage of execution.

 Cons architecture:
 - Complicates the tracking of dependencies periphery